-Natural resources are becoming scarcer and are deteriorating while the demand rises.
+Natural resources are becoming scarcer and are deteriorating while demand rises.
 We are designing and implementing innovative solutions to take on the four major challenges of the resource revolution: developing access to the resources, protecting these resources, optimizing their use and producing new ones.
-This is how SUEZ is helping to secure the resources essential to our future.
+This is how we're helping to secure the resources essential to our future.

 We are developing access to resources for everyone

-The question of resource availability is vital.
-We must supply the maximum number of people with access to drinking water of the highest quality and at a fair price.
-We must also optimize the collection and recovery of our waste so that it becomes a source of new resources to recycle or recover.
+The question of resources availability is vital.
+We must supply the highest number of people with drinking water of high quality at a fair price.
+We must also optimize the collection and recovery of waste so it can become a source of new resources to recycle and recover.

 m³ of drinking water produced worldwide

-people do not have access to drinking water
+people do not have access to clean drinking water

-With less than 600 m³ of water per inhabitant per year, Algeria is considered one of the poorest countries in terms of water resources.
-Thanks to the creation of the Algiers water and sanitation utility (Société des Eaux et d'Assainissement d'Alger (SEAAL) in 2006, part of a public-private partnership with SUEZ, residents of Algiers can now enjoy a 24/7 water supply and a better wastewater treatment system.
+With less than 600 m³ of water per inhabitant, per year, Algeria is considered one of the poorest countries when it comes to water resources.
+With the creation of the Algiers water and sanitation utility (Société des Eaux et d'Assainissement d'Alger (SEAAL) in 2006, part of a public-private partnership with SUEZ, residents of the city of Algiers can now enjoy a 24/7 water supply and a better wastewater treatment system.

 Smart technologies developed by SUEZ can monitor the traceability of waste in every household.
 Residents are invoiced according to the volume of waste they produce and the number of waste collections from their homes.
 This incentive-based pricing system encourages households to sort their recoverable waste better and therefore taps into the potential of new resources.

 By protecting natural resources, we are guaranteeing the quality of our environment and our resources in the future.
-Cities and industries are becoming increasingly concerned about reducing the environmental impact of their activities.
-We are helping them to improve the quality of their discharge, recover their sludge into energy, reduce their CO2 emissions, decontaminate soils and promote biodiversity.
+Cities and industry are becoming increasingly concerned about reducing their activity's environmental impact.
+We're helping them to improve the quality of their discharge, recover their sludge into energy, reduce their CO2 emissions, decontaminate soils and promote biodiversity.

 tonnes of hazardous waste treated

-In Morocco, SUEZ designed and launched Greater Casablanca’s East Coast Anti-Pollution System.
-The system will be able to treat 100% of the city’s wastewater and intercept wastewater discharge along the coast.
-By protecting the coastline, this project falls within the city’s East Coast urban rehabilitation program, which includes renovating and upgrading the seafront and improving the living environment for local residents.
+In Morocco, we designed and launched Greater Casablanca’s East Coast Anti-Pollution System.
+The system will be able to treat 100% of the city’s wastewater and also intercept its discharge along the coast.
+By protecting the coastline, this project falls within the city’s East Coast urban rehabilitation program, which includes renovating and upgrading the seafront and improving the living conditions for local residents.

-In Lebanon, SUEZ has helped the city of Sidon rehabilitate an open-air mountain of waste that had accumulated over more than 30 years.
+In Lebanon, we've helped the city of Sidon rehabilitate an open-air mountain of waste that had accumulated over more than 30 years.
 In partnership with the company JCC, and with the support of the United Nations Development Program, the project has overseen the introduction of waste storage, recovery and recycling facilities, as well as a new public park.
-By rehabilitating what local residents called the “mountain of shame”, SUEZ has helped to protect the coastline and the health of local inhabitants.
+By rehabilitating what local residents called the “mountain of shame”, we've helped to protect the coastline and the health of local inhabitants.

 SUEZ’s Influx® technology uses a continuous weather surveillance system to help cities anticipate periods of rain.
 SUEZ adapts rainwater storage capacities in real time to prevent overflows, which are a source of pollution and flooding.
 Once the rainwater has been collected, it is treated and can be reused for collective purposes, such as watering parks and gardens.

-We have placed information technology at the heart of our business to improve the efficiency of the resources use.
-Real-time management of water and sanitation services, smart collection systems, reverse logistics, optimization of energy consumption in factories – these are all solutions that generate significant economic and environmental savings for our customers.
+Information technology is at the heart of our business to improve the efficiency of the resources use.
+Real-time management of water and sanitation services, smart collection systems, reverse logistics, optimization of energy consumption in factories – these are all solutions generating significant economic and environmental savings for our customers.

 of networks controlled remotely in Europe